openjdk/jdk/doc/hotspot-style.md

 Use `nullptr`
 ([n2431](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2007/n2431.pdf))
 rather than `NULL`.
+See the paper for reasons to avoid `NULL`.

 Don't use (constant expression or literal) 0 for pointers.

-For historical reasons there may be some lingering uses of 0 as a pointer.
+Note that C++14 removed non-literal 0 constants from _null pointer constants_, though some compilers continue to treat them as such.
+For historical reasons there may be lingering uses of 0 as a pointer.
-These should be fixed when discovered.

-The C++11 definition of _null pointer constant_ included integral constant expressions with value zero.
-C++14 replaced that with integer literals with value zero.
-Some compilers continue to treat a zero-valued integral constant expressions as a _null pointer constant_ even in C++14 mode.

 ### &lt;atomic&gt;